fedeghe/quartzcrontab/source/README.md

 # quartzcrontab (v. maltaV('PACKAGE.version'))
 <pre style="font-size:2em">s i h dom m dow y</pre>
 [Quartz scheduler][quartz] offers way more flexibility compared to traditional [cron][cron] tool.
-That additional freedom clearly maps into less trivial composition for the cron strings, this library **aims to help to programmatically create those cron expressions**.
+That additional freedom clearly maps into less trivial composition for the cron strings, this library aims to
+ **help to programmatically create those cron expressions**
+ and
+ **validate an expression**.

 Compared to [cron][cron], [Quartz scheduler][quartz] offers in addition the ability to target: